Coroner's inquest: Driver didn't see warnings and crashed into truck carrying house near Tokoroa

 Andrews Housemovers managing director Gary Andrews was in tears when he read his evidence.

-He acknowledged a technical glitch in that the trailer carrying the house did not have a registration but said those processes had been improved within his business.
+He acknowledged a technical glitch in that the trailer carrying the house had the wrong type of registration but said those processes had been improved within his business.

-Coroner Matenga acknowledged evidence from police earlier the trailer was in perfect working order and the lack of registration had no consequence in the crash.
+Coroner Matenga acknowledged evidence from police earlier the trailer was in perfect working order and the wrong registration had no consequence in the crash.

 "We just wished the lady had have seen the house," Andrews said.